johannessen/setup.sh/README.md

 Prerequisites
 -------------

-This version of `setup.sh` is designed for Debian 10 "buster".
+This version of `setup.sh` is designed for Debian 11 "bullseye".

 When executed, `setup.sh` expects the following: